 - Shampoo: The best way to care for a dog that sheds too much is to ensure its coat has no reason to get rid of its hair.
 You can do this by grooming and cleaning your pets regularly.
 A great canine shampoo is crucial, and HolistaPet’s CBD Shampoo for Dogs can help pacify irritated skin, reducing pet hair loss.

 - Formulas: Some supplements are designed to target pet hair loss.
 They contain all the essential fatty acids, antioxidants, vitamins, and minerals that a canine’s coat needs for optimal health.
+Our CBD oil for dogs also contains many of these beneficial ingredients.

 - Foods: The right dog foods can provide your furry friend with those same vitamins and minerals its coat needs for healthy hair.
 There are various types of kibble for different breeds, ages, sizes, and underlying conditions.
 Check out organic dog food and special formulas that combat shedding.